The Best-Ever, Only-Recipe-You’ll-Ever-Need: Carrot Cake

 3. Aim for grate-ness: The size of your grater will lend different textures.
 If you’re looking for a more compact, dainty cake like the Swiss Rüblikuchen grate your carrot finely.
 If you’re looking for a classic, robust carrot cake to get you through a long afternoon, just use a regular box grater.

-Do you have a favorite carrot cake recipe you’d like to share.
-Send it to email@example.com for your chance to be published on the site.
+Do you have a favorite carrot cake recipe you’d like to share?
+Upload it to our app to share it with the community.
 If you have any tips to share, let us know in the comments!

 Published on October 27, 2018